23 Stunning Light Brown Kitchen Cabinets That Will Transform Your Cooking Area

 Shop The Look:

-- White subway tiles with gray grout (3×6 classic)
+- White subway tile gray grout backsplash

-- Black iron cage pendant lights or barn-style fixtures
+- Black iron cage pendant light

 - Wire basket organizers with wooden handles

-- Mason jar soap dispensers and utensil holders
+- Mason jar soap dispenser utensil holder

 DIY Paint Transformation